 Second, and to me most confusing, why did Howard inject himself with the chemical?
 He claims “I never could work without a deadline,” but that doesn’t make a lot of sense to me.
 We’re told this story could take up thousands of pages, yet the plot device of the drug causes a purposefully rushed ending.
 Surely, if all rain water is contaminated, the narrator must already be infected.
 Ultimately, the actual apocalyptic aspect of this story doesn’t matter, because this is really a character study of the narrator’s brother, Bobby.

-I would have enjoyed seeing Bobby progress on his character arc throughout adulthood.
+I would have enjoyed seeing Bobby character arc developed throughout adulthood.
 The tension between brothers, with Howard as a reluctant accomplice, again calls back to Herbert West.
 Although it’s a stylistic choice to meet the demands of the framing device, I thought too much was missing from the ending.

 The final part of the story feels like the Wikipedia plot summary from a larger novelette.
 We never know if Howard had second thoughts about deploying the Calmative or if he truly believed in it.
 The journey to the volcano and the construction of a delivery device are conveyed in a handful of paragraphs.
 Perhaps I’m in the minority, but it seems like there should have been a greater emphasis on character development before deploying a super weapon that would permanently alter the minds of every person on Earth.
 Instead, the framing device demands we rush toward the ending as Howard goes from a few spelling mistakes to complete incoherent gibberish within a page and a half.